Adityasharma15/Data-Structures-and-Algorithms/README.md

 # Data-Strucutures-and-Algorithms
-Some Basic Algorithms used in Data Strucutures
+Some Basic C++ programmes for Data Structures.
+1> Insering and searching in a Binary Search Tree.